Financial assistance is available in many forms, and most students are eligible for one or more of the following types of assistance.

 International students may be eligible for limited institutional grant funding.
-International students should submit an International Student Certification of Finances (PDF) or an International Student Aid Application (PDF) to be considered for financial aid.
+International students should submit an International Student Certification of Finances (PDF) to be considered for financial aid.

 Bryn Athyn College operates on a trimester system, so financial aid is disbursed in thirds.
 Federal aid, including grants and loans, is disbursed during the third week of each term